Chicago Polish Speaking Divorce Lawyer

 Why don’t people seek divorce sooner?

 Unfortunately, many people who are stuck in an abusive marriage feel that it would not be safe for themselves or their children to get out of it.
 In many cases, the abusive spouse is the one threatening them harm if they ever file for divorce.
 This can be more deadly, however, as those who stay in the relationship find that their spouse will not change and may turn to become abusive to more than just the spouse.

 When your spouse is violent, the best thing you can do is get to safety immediately.
 Whether it is you or your children, you should call 9-1-1 as soon as you can and get to a safe place, such as a close-by family member or friend.
 If you do not have any family or friends in the area, we recommend speaking with a local domestic violence relief agency and one of their agents can tell you where a safety shelter is.

 We see this often with our clients.
 It does not always feel like it is a matter of life and death at the moment.
 Instead, the type of abuse they suffering has been long and ongoing.
 When this is the case, you may choose to speak with an attorney before you pack up yourself and your children to leave.
 If you have the option, this can help you in the long-run as you and your attorney consider what your alimony situation may be and how things can be divided when you get to court.
 However, if you are not in this kind of situation, do not risk you or your children’s lives.
 We always recommend safety above all else.

 At Hurst, Robin & Kay, LLC, we know that speaking another language can be especially challenging when pursuing the legal process.
-Because of this, we recommend giving our Polish speaking divorce lawyer serving the Chicago area today.
+Because of this, we recommend giving our Polish speaking divorce lawyer serving the Chicago area a call today.